-Jason is a 25-year-old IT manager who earns $50,000 per year.
-He has a home loan and twin newborn baby girls, so he’s keen to make sure his family is well protected if something happens to him.
+Jason is a 24-year-old IT manager who earns $50,000 a year.
+He has a home loan and twin newborn baby girls, so he’s keen to make sure his family is well-protected if something happens to him.

-Jason was unsure if the default amount of insurance was enough to cover his liabilities and family, so he decided to check his insurance needs using the AMP insurance calculator.
+Jason was unsure if the amount of insurance provided through his super was enough to cover his liabilities and family, so he decided to check his insurance needs using the AMP insurance calculator.

 The results of the calculator showed that his circumstances may require $1.5m of Life and TPD insurance.

-On reflection, Jason decided this was a better option for his family, so he called AMP and asked to increase his cover to $1.5m at an annual cost of $1,005.
+On reflection, Jason decided this was a better option for his family, so he called AMP and asked to increase his cover to $1.5m at an annual cost of $1,005 in premiums.

 Jason feels relieved that his family is financially protected if he dies or becomes too injured to be able to work.